 Toilet training is a convenient way of giving your precious toddler a chance to do his business somewhere else besides his diaper.

-Once the time for toilet training is upon you, be prepared for a little ‘endurance stretch’, but the right equipment will go a long way in ensuring that both you and your child go through the training process smoothly and with minimal drama.
+Once the time is upon you, be prepared for a little ‘endurance stretch’, but the right equipment will go a long way in ensuring that both you and your child go through the training process smoothly and with minimal drama.

 Potty Seat or Potty Chair?